 History of the harbour club..

-The present Harbour Club building was built alongside the old single story wooden building (which is now the car park).
-The new club house was opened with much anticipation and enthusiasm with the current members on Saturday 19th July 2003 after 18 months of planning, building, sweat & toil by the then Committee & many volunteers!!!
-A few months later the old building was demolished and the car park resurfaced.
+The present Harbour Club building was built alongside the old single-story wooden building (which is now the car park).
+The new clubhouse was opened to the current members on Saturday, 19th July 2003, with much anticipation and enthusiasm, after 18 months of planning, building, sweat & toil by the then Committee & many volunteers!!!
+A few months later, the old building was demolished, and the car park resurfaced.

-The Harbour Club has been in existence for nearly 50 years and has been the hub of the Shoreham Beach community for most of it, below you can read an abstract of the building of the original club house by the late June Stirling…
+The Harbour Club has been in existence for nearly 60 years and has been the hub of the Shoreham Beach community for most of it.
+Below, you can read an abstract of the building of the original clubhouse by the late June Stirling (Founding Member)

 History of the old harbour club building by the late June Sterling..

-Back in the late 1950s and 1960s when Shoreham Beach was far less populated, there was a group of close friends who loved to party, and spent many happy hours in the Tudor Public House, (now the Waterside Inn) enjoying their regular darts sessions in the beautiful wooden panelled back room.
-When the pub was to be refurbished (not to the groups liking), Derek Stirling and John Metcalf, whilst on holiday with their families in Spain, set upon the dream of starting their own social club.
+Back in the late 1950s and 1960s, when Shoreham Beach was far less populated, there was a group of close friends who loved to party and spent many happy hours at the Tudor Public House (now the Waterside Inn), enjoying their regular darts sessions in the beautiful wooden-panelled back room.
+When the pub was to be refurbished (not to the group’s liking), Derek Stirling and John Metcalf, whilst on holiday with their families in Spain, set upon the dream of starting their own social club.

-Many people helped with the construction and the foundations were dug with the help of Derek Stirling, Denis Stirling, John Metcalf, Phil Branston, Reg head, Dick Steele Robinson and countless more, in difficult conditions, with cold and rain.
-The wives and families were roped in to paint and paper and polish the beautiful dance floor, and gradually the interior was complete, with cosy alcoves and a welcoming ambiance.
-Finally and joyously the club opened in May 28th 1966.
+Many people helped with the construction, and the foundations were dug by Derek Stirling, Denis Stirling, John Metcalf, Phil Branston, Reg Head, Dick Steele Robinson, and countless others, in difficult conditions, with cold and rain.
+The wives and families were roped in to paint, paper, and polish the beautiful dance floor, and gradually the interior was complete, with cosy alcoves and a welcoming ambience.

 There was always a Committee member on duty in those days, and there was always a function on a Saturday night, and many theme evenings, such as Beer Keller, Scottish Dancing and the unforgettable shows performed by the members under the guidance of Bob Langley, which raised a considerable amount of money for charity, as did Andrew Lamb and Ray Minter in the Bath Tub races.

-The club has endured for many years, and seen much joy and tragedy amongst its members, it survived the hurricane unscathed, and has always enjoyed a good reputation in the locality, and it is proof that if a community all pulls together, anything is possible.
+The club has endured for many years and seen much joy and tragedy amongst its members.
+It survived the hurricane unscathed and has always enjoyed a good reputation in the locality.
+It is proof that if a community all pulls together, anything is possible.

 June Stirling.